Improving Autoformalization Using Direct Dependency Retrieval: Methodology

 To accurately and efficiently verify the existence of dependency objects generated by LLMs within a formal library, we introduce a checking method based on suffix arrays \citep{liu2024infini}.
 The core idea of this approach is to first concatenate the identifiers of all defined objects in the library, such as pre-proven theorems, into a single long string using a specific delimiter.
 Subsequently, a suffix array is constructed from this concatenated long string in linear complexity \citep{lee2022deduplicating,karkkainen2006linear}.
 By definition, a suffix array is an array of integers that stores the starting indices of all suffixes of the original string, sorted in lexicographical order \citep{karkkainen2006linear}.
-Figure \ref{fig:example-1} illustrates the suffix array auxiliary check process with a simplified example, assuming the library contains only two objects and there are three pending items.
+Figure \ref{fig:example-1} illustrates the SAC process with a simplified example, assuming the library contains only two objects and there are three pending items.
 The sorted nature of the suffix array facilitates efficient matching of these pending items via binary search.
 Specifically, for each pending item, we can locate the range of all suffixes that have the item as a prefix within the suffix array.
 This process enables the rapid retrieval of all library objects corresponding to the pending items, thereby completing their existence verification.

-The suffix array auxiliary check is a highly efficient method for matching and verification, capable of meeting the real-time requirements of large-scale requests \citep{liu2024infini}.
+SAC is an efficient method for verification, capable of meeting the real-time requirements of large-scale requests \citep{liu2024infini}.
 For a formal library containing $N$ objects with an average length of $d$, and $M$ pending items with an average length of $s$, conventional string matching methods typically involve brute-force comparison, resulting in a time complexity of $\mathcal{O}\left((s+d)MN\right)$.
 In contrast, the suffix array auxiliary check operates on a suffix array constructed over the entire library.
 For each pending item, it utilizes binary search on the suffix array to locate matches.
 The overall time complexity of this approach is $\mathcal{O}(sM\log N)$.
-This significant reduction in computational complexity enables real-time responsiveness, thereby making the method suitable for deployment in online application systems \citep{liu2024infini}.
+This significant reduction in computational complexity enables real-time responsiveness \citep{liu2024infini}.